Here are thumbnail sketches of the candidates and their districts. Click through for each candidate's campaign website:

 Incumbent: Jon Hardister

 Farkas works for an architecture firm in Pitt County that helps build stronger communities across Eastern North Carolina.
 He has a long record of public service and is a vocal proponent for independent redistricting reform.
 The previous Republican in this district left office to run for Congress and the recently-appointed incumbent has no history of service other than being a big Republican donor.
-Note: Farkas is not yet on ActBlue, but you can donate directly to his campaign.

 District: HD-9: Pitt County (Greenville area)